ibm-cloud-docs/solution-tutorials/big-data-analytics-spark.md

   {:codeblock}
   Copy the code into the next empty notebook cell and run it.

 The list of country codes comes in handy later on.
-It allows to simplify data selection.
+It allows to simplify data selection by using a country code instead of the written, exact country name.

 ## Transform data
+After the data is made available, we are going to transform it slightly, then combine the three sets into a single data frame.

-1. Define data frame for data with world population.
-Thereafter, create a view on top of the loaded data and print out the schema.
+1. First, we redefine the data frame for the population data.
+This is done with a SQL statement which renames the columns.
+Thereafter, we create a view and print out the schema.
+Copy the following code block into the next empty cell, then run it.
    ```Python
    sqlContext.registerDataFrameAsTable(df_pop, "PopTable")
    df_pop = sqlContext.sql("SELECT `Country or Area` as Country, Year, Value as Population FROM PopTable")